High availability (HA)

 xtrabackup --prepare --target-dir=/root/pandoradb.bak/

-2.- Get the position of the binary log of the backed up data:
+2.- Get the binary log position of the backed up data (backup):

 MASTER # cat /root/pandoradb.bak/xtrabackup_binlog_info

-You will get something like the following (take due note of these values):
+You will get something similar to the following (take due note of these values):

 binlog.000003 157

-At this point in SLAVE clear the contents of /var/lib/mysql/ as indicated in point 4.3 above:
+At this point on SLAVE, the contents of /var/lib/mysql/ must be cleaned as indicated there in step 4.3:

 SLAVE # rm -rf /var/lib/mysql/*

-3.- Do a task with the rsync command with the slave server to send the backup done.
+3.- Run a task with the rsync command to the slave server to send the performed backup.

-4.- On the slave server, configure permissions so that MySQL server may access the files sent without any issues.
+4.- On the slave server, configure permissions so that the MySQL server can seamlessly access the sent files.

 SLAVE # chown -R mysql:mysql /var/lib/mysql